PSS’s Lam-Son Phan Tran is again among world’s most cited researchers

 By: Norman Martin

-Lam-Son Phan Tran, a Texas Tech expert in biotechnology and biological sciences, has once more been
+Lam-Son Phan Tran, a Texas Tech expert in biotechnology and biological sciences, has once more been named among the worlds most highly cited researchers in their respective fields for 2021.
+The annual list is compiled by Clarivate Analytics, a company that provides scientific research and analytic services.

-“Dr. Tran is recognized worldwide as an expert in plant signaling and resilience to plant stress, and his continued recognition as one of the top scientists in the world is justified by his exceptional work,” said Glen Ritchie, chair of Tech's Department of Plant and Soil Science.
-“We're fortunate to have scientists of his caliber at Texas Tech University, and he is a recognized leader and collaborator in our department.”
+“Dr. Tran is recognized worldwide as an expert in plant signaling and resilience to plant stress, and his continued recognition as one of the top scientists in the world is justified by his exceptional work,” said Glen Ritchie, chair of Techs Department of Plant and Soil Science.
+“Were fortunate to have scientists of his caliber at Texas Tech University, and he is a recognized leader and collaborator in our department.”

-Ritchie noted that this isn't the first time Tran has made it to the elite analytics listing.
+Ritchie noted that this isnt the first time Tran has made it to the elite analytics listing.
 He was also named in 2020, 2019, 2018 and 2016.

-Tran, a professor in Tech's Department of Plant and Soil Science, stepped into his new research and teaching post with Tech's new Institute of Genomics for Crop Abiotic Stress Tolerance last year.
+Tran, a professor in Tech's Department of Plant and Soil Science, stepped into his new research and teaching post with Techs new Institute of Genomics for Crop Abiotic Stress Tolerance last year.
 Led by Luis Rafael Herrera-Estrella, the high-profile research group examines how plants adapt to thrive in the presence of environmental stresses, such as extreme heat and cold, drought and in the presence of brackish water sources.

 Prior to arriving at Texas Tech, Tran served as unit leader of the Stress Adaptation Research Unit at the RIKEN Center for Sustainable Resource Science in Yokohama, Japan.
 Today, his Texas Tech research program broadly focuses on regulatory network and crosstalk among signaling molecules in plant responses to environmental stresses, as well as translational genomics for improvement of crop productivity in the era of global climate change.